Mykrowave/azure-architect-playbook/containerization/docker/readme.md

 - Basic, Standard, and Premium pricing tiers.
 Scale is storage size, total web hooks, and Premium is only one with Geo Replications
 - Webhooks allow for service to subscribe to a registry and get pushes when image is updated.
 This helps in CI/CD scenarios

+### Azure Container Registry Tasks
+- Build Images from source
+- Build on demand with devops process and tooling
+- Create azure container with saved local docker file
+- Configure a Task to watch a github repository and trigger a build each time it changes

 ## Deploying to an App Service from a Registry
 - Can be Docker hub, ACR, or any registry
 -